 The climate is changing rapidly, why are we not changing our driving modes and vehicles?

 I happen to hear the term ‘green car’ more and more as the years go by.
-Tons of articles have been written on this hot new topic and a lot of people seem to appreciate this healthier for our environment option.
-Nevertheless, it feels like not a lot of people actually change their vehicles to green cars, and the ones that do buy green cars, are actually thinking of selling them and going back to the old driving modes consisting of gas guzzlers.
+Tons of articles have been written on this hot new topic.
+Moreover, a lot of people seem to appreciate this healthier for our environment option.
+Nevertheless, it feels like not a lot of people actually change their vehicles to green cars.
+The ones that do buy green cars are actually thinking of selling them.
+They want to go back to the old driving modes consisting of gas guzzlers.

 Why is this happening?
 Aren’t we quite convinced that green cars are the right choice since the climate is changing?
 Are we afraid of change?
 Or are we just not ready yet to switch to green cars?
 Below are some of the reasons why green cars are not that popular among us.
 Keep reading to find out more.